Musée de l'Orangerie

 Timhotel Opéra Madeleine

-Ideally located in front of the station Gare Saint-Lazare
+In front of the station Gare Saint-Lazare

 Timhotel Le Louvre

-300 meters from the Louvre Museum
+300 metres from the Louvre Museum